Skip to content

 Once you have edited the agent service to start more agent instances, there is a delay of approximately 4 minutes for the agent instances to start and dial back to the Matillion Data Productivity Cloud to begin accepting tasks.

-Scaling agents from within a pipeline
+Scaling AWS agents from within a pipeline

 If using AWS ECS Fargate to run your agents, you can scale up and down within a pipeline.
 The AWS command line tools are available within the Bash Script component and this can be used to edit the ECS service to change the desired number of instances.